differenz-system/AddressBook.ReactNative/README.md

 2. **Home:**
     - It will list all the saved contacts.
     - It has the option to add a new contact on the top right.
-    - Contact can be deleted by swiping card to left and clicking on trash icon.
     - User can edit contact by tapping on contact.
 3. **Create new contact:**
     - User can add a new contact to his address book by filling details here.